Ghosts Next Door

 "Are you sure?"
 Dad asked.
 "Because it seems quite funny!"

-There was dead silence in the room.
-My sisters and I looked at our parents and then looked at each other.
-Then, for the first time ever, my mom hit Nick.
-She got up from where she was sitting, walked over to him, and slapped him hard across his face, leaving a huge red welt on his cheek.
-My dad jumped up yelled at her, "Myra!
-What the hell are you doing?"
 But it was too late; my mom was wide-eyed and livid.
 "You shut the fuck up, Henry!"
-Now turning her attention to Nick, my mom was taken aback that Nick wasn't even crying; he sat there, glaring at her.
-She drew her hand back a second time, and suddenly, all the presents went flying off the table in different directions, shooting across the room.
+Now, turning her attention to Nick, my mom was taken aback that Nick wasn't even crying; he sat there, glaring at her.
+She drew her hand back a second time, and suddenly, all the presents flew off the table in different directions, shooting across the room.
 The whole house shook like an earthquake, and as suddenly as it began, all the commotion stopped.
 In the silence of the aftermath, a disembodied voice seemed to come from where Nick sat.
 It was Daddy Sikki.
 "You lay one more hand on this boy, and that will be a day you will live to regret!"

 Our parents had a massive fight after that; the rest of us took Nick with us to Zippy's, where we sat and ate well into the late hours.
 We asked Nick about Daddy Sikki, and he told us that Daddy wasn't ready to go away just yet, that he had something he had to get off his chest, so he decided to hang around until the time was right.
 For the sake of us kids, our parents didn't get a divorce right away, but because we had a ten-bedroom house, they moved to opposite ends of our domicile.
 Mom would meet a man at her job who showed up for a job interview one day, except that he was in the wrong building.
-She walked him to the sidewalk and pointed out the actual location that he was looking for.
+She walked him to the sidewalk and pointed out the location he was looking for.
 Within that time, it seemed like they'd known one another forever.
 After he got hired, the man stopped by my mother's office with some flowers and a bag of Colombian coffee as a token of his thanks to her for showing him the right way.
 They began seeing each other after that.
 Our dad worked mainly on fixing himself.
 He'd have the occasional female friend now and again, but it never became anything serious.
-Once he saw that mom was happy with someone else, he filed for a divorce so she could be with the person she loved.
+Once he saw that Mom was happy with someone else, he filed for a divorce so she could be with the person she loved.
 Dad stayed single until the day he died.

 2 comments: